HOMEarrowBLOGarrowAngulararrow

 One of the core issues with Angular is its daily routine work.

 Its component-based architecture requires breaking down user interfaces into separate components.
-While this approach allows to reuse code and organize everything better, developers often spend significant time writing boilerplate code that doesn't develop project in general.
+While this allows to reuse code and organize everything better, developers spend a lot of time writing boilerplate code that doesn't develop the project in general.

-It makes Angular less profitable than more streamlined tools, where your team can focus on more critical aspects of the project without getting slowed down by routine tasks.
+It makes Angular less profitable than more streamlined tools, where your team can focus on important parts of the project without getting slowed down by the daily tasks.

-For smaller teams or projects, the time spent on such tasks can be a notable drawback, leading to Angular alternatives research.
+For smaller teams or projects, the time spent on such tasks can be a big drawback and lead to Angular alternatives research.

 The Complexity of Learning and Maintenance

-Angular's complexity is another crucial factor that pushes businesses to find alternatives.
+Angular's complexity is another big factor that makes businesses look for alternatives.
 What is challenging?
 It requires a deep understanding of TypeScript and additional concepts like Modules, Services, and Dependency Injection.

-Managing these different elements can feel overwhelming, especially for teams not deeply experienced with the framework.
+Managing all these different pieces can feel overwhelming, especially for teams not deeply experienced with the framework.

 Moreover, even basic troubleshooting requires extensive research because its error messages are often cryptic.

-As a result, companies may find it more cost-effective to find a simpler tool and do faster onboarding and development.
+As a result, companies may find it more cost-effective to go for a simpler tool and do faster onboarding and development.

 Performance